Terence0816/easy-cloud-hfs/README.md

 > This project is source-available for personal, educational, research, and non-commercial use only.

+## Latest Update — v1.2.0.0

+Easy Cloud HFS Windows v1.2.0.0 focuses on improved Windows compatibility, a refreshed desktop interface, multilingual web access, and a more convenient browser-based upload experience.

+### What's New

+* Fixed compatibility issues affecting some older versions of Windows 10.
+* Added Windows 7 support.
+* Refreshed the desktop application interface with an improved visual layout and a less monotonous color design.
+* Added a language switcher to the web interface, allowing users browsing the shared site to manually switch the browser interface between:
+  * Traditional Chinese
+  * English
+* Added drag-and-drop upload support to the web interface.
+* When the current folder has write/upload permission, users can drag files or entire folders directly into the browser page to upload them.
+* Supports uploading multiple files and multiple folders in a single drag-and-drop operation.

+### Compatibility Notes

+* Windows 7 is now supported for the main application features.
+* Proxy / external access related functionality on Windows 7 is currently provided on a best-effort basis and may not remain supported in future versions.
+* For the best compatibility and security, a currently supported version of Windows is still recommended.

 ## Features

 * Windows HTTP file sharing server